MAOstrander/react-todo/README.md

-# __Build a React TO DO Web Application__
+# __Simple React TO DO Web Application__

-Try the application online [here](https://mao-react-todo.herokuapp.com/)
+Try the application online [here](https://mao-react-todo.herokuapp.com/) (Please be considerate of others)

-## Requirements:
+## Features:
 1. It is built with React and has an API
-2. It uses some persistent database (your choice)
+1. It uses some persistent database (In this case Mongo)
-3. Deployed online

-## Features:
+1. It is deployed online, through Heroku
 1. As a user I can view my list of TODOs so I know what I have outstanding
-2. As a user I can add a new TODO to remember to do something later
+1. As a user I can add a new TODO to remember to do something later
-3. As a user I can complete a TODO to mark it as done and remove it from my list of outstanding items
+1. As a user I can complete a TODO to mark it as done and remove it from my list of outstanding items
+1. As a user I can edit a TODO to change what it says

 ## Installing
 #### Requirements: node, npm, git, terminal/CP access, and mongodb